VisitMiddelfart

 Brenderup Church

-The church originates from the 13th century as a roman style church, with choir and apses.
-Several parts added in 1450 – 1550 changed the look of the church, so it is now presented as ...
+Brenderup Church The church originates from the 13th century as a roman style church, with choir and apses.
+Several parts added in 1450 – 1550 changed the look of the church, so it is now presented as a typical west-funish village church, but is quite large.

 Harndrup Church